 They’ve also go loads of really helpful posts on their website.
 Go and check them out.

 The Great Escape Australia – Nathan & Renee and their young son, Ryan set off on their journey around Australia in January 2016 and saw so much of Australia in the 3 years they were on the road.
 I started following them on facebook as Renee gave such informative and helpful posts on facebook.
-They’ve now headed off to New Zealand and are planning travels in a caravan there.
+They’ve now headed off to New Zealand, added a little girl to the family and are now travelling around NZ in a caravan.

 However… all of that extremely helpful Australia info is still up on their website, and still totally relevant.

 Travelling Australia with Kids – Obviously this site is geared more towards the families, but it doesn’t matter whether you’re travelling solo, as a couple, a couple of friends or as a family, you still need the same stuff!
 This site offers the extra help for families on things like homeschooling, and keeping your kids entertained.